pearu/f2py/doc/package_structure.rst

   * `.set_mode(isfree, isstrict)` - set Fortran code format information
   * `.close_source()` - called when `.next()` raises `StopIteration` exception.

+.. _parsefortran :

 parsefortran.py
 ---------------

-`This file`__ contains code for parsing Fortran code from `FortranReaderBase` iterator.
+`This file`__ contains code for parsing Fortran code from a `FortranReaderBase` iterator.

 __ https://github.com/stfc/fparser/blob/master/src/fparser/parsefortran.py

-.. automodule:: fparser.parsefortran

-.. autoclass:: FortranParser
-    :members:

-`FortranParser` class holds the parser information while iterating over items returned by `FortranReaderBase` iterator.
+The `FortranParser` class holds the parser information while iterating over items returned by a `FortranReaderBase` iterator.
-The parsing information, collected when calling `.parse()` method, is saved in `.block` attribute as an instance of `BeginSource` class defined in `block_statements.py` file.
+The parsing information, collected when calling `.parse()` method, is saved in the `.block` attribute as an instance of the `BeginSource` class defined in the `block_statements.py` file.

 For example,